Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks

+In the present paper, we introduce a novel and simple topology optimization (TO) method that leverages physics-informed neural networks (PINNs) for accurately reconstructing the shapes and locations of concealed objects using surface data obtained from a single experiment along with knowledge of the physics.
+Previous attempts to solve related inverse problems rely on more complicated methods such as adjoint-based optimization and do not always yield satisfactory results, especially in the presence of sparse measurements acquired by only one or a few sets of experiments \citep{lee2000,ameur2004,mei2016,mei2021}.

-In recent years, physics-informed neural networks (PINNs) have emerged as a robust tool for problem inversion across disciplines and over a range of model complexity \citep{dissanayake1994,lagaris1998,raissi2019}.
-PINNs' ability to seamlessly blend measurement data or design objectives with governing PDEs in nontrivial geometries has enabled practitioners to solve easily a range of inverse problems involving identification or design of unknown properties in fields ranging from mechanics to optics and medicine \citep{raissi2020,sahli2020,lu2021,haghighat2021,chen2022,mowlavi2023}.
-Encouraged by these early successes, we introduce in this paper a general topology optimization (TO) framework to solve noninvasive geometry detection problems using PINNs, leveraging both the measurements and the governing PDEs.
-Building on the strength of PINNs, our approach is straightforward to implement regardless of the complexity of the physical model, produces accurate results using measurement data from a single experiment, and does not require a training dataset.
-To the best of our knowledge, the present work marks the first time that PINNs have been applied to problems involving \textit{a priori} unknown topology and geometry.
+PINNs have emerged in recent years as a robust tool for problem inversion across disciplines and over a range of model complexity \citep{dissanayake1994,lagaris1998,raissi2019,sun2020}.
+Their ability to seamlessly blend measurement data or design objectives with governing PDEs in nontrivial geometries has enabled practitioners to solve easily a range of inverse problems involving identification or design of unknown properties in fields ranging from mechanics to optics and medicine \citep{raissi2020,sahli2020,lu2021,haghighat2021,chen2022,mowlavi2023,joglekar2023dmf,jeong2023complete,qiu2023}.
+Encouraged by these early successes, we adopt PINNs as the foundation of our TO framework for geometry detection.
+Building on the strength of PINNs, our approach leverages both the measurements and the governing PDEs, is straightforward to implement regardless of the complexity of the physical model, and produces accurate results without requiring a training dataset, unlike purely data-based machine learning approaches to solve related inverse problems \citep{ni2021,yang2023,crocker2023}.
+To the best of our knowledge, the present work marks the first time that PINNs have been applied to imaging problems involving \textit{a priori} unknown topology and geometry.